daemon/log.pub.d/write/explore/metaresearch.md

 # Meta-research Notes

+Personal notes with feedback from Jimmy Lin and his research group.
+See [his guide](https://github.com/lintool/guide) if you haven't already.

 ## Writing Style

 1. **Justify every claim and choice by argument**, which takes on one (or more) of the following types, in decreasing order of strength: